Colorado man pleads guilty to killing pregnant wife, kids

 GREELEY, Colo.
-(AP) — A Colorado man charged with killing his pregnant wife and two daughters pleaded guilty Tuesday under a plea deal that will allow him to avoid the death penalty.
+(AP) — A Colorado man charged with killing his pregnant wife and two daughters pleaded guilty Tuesday under a plea deal allowing him to avoid the death penalty but putting him in jail for life without a chance of parole.

-Christopher Watts entered his plea Tuesday during a court hearing in Greeley, replying “guilty” nine times in response to Judge Marcelo Kopcow’s reading of each charge against him in the deaths of Shanann Watts, 34, and their children, Bella, 4,and Celeste, 3.
+Christopher Watts entered his plea Tuesday during a court hearing, replying “guilty” nine times in response to Judge Marcelo Kopcow’s reading of each charge against him in the deaths of Shanann Watts, 34, and their children, Bella, 4, and Celeste, 3.

 Watts’ voice was shaking, and he could occasionally be heard sniffing after each time he said “guilty.”

-Shanann Watts’ parents and her brother were in the courtroom.
-Her brother looked steadily at Watts throughout the hearing, which lasted about 30 minutes.
+Her parents, Frank Rzucek and Sandra Onorati Rzucek, and her brother, Frankie Rzucek, watched from a front row of the packed courtroom.

+The agreement also required Watts to plead guilty to unlawful termination of Shanann Watts’ pregnancy, a felony in Colorado.
+Family members have said she planned to name the boy Nico.

 Most Read Nation & World Stories